History Of The Penny

 By the 1950s, values for some of the scarcer Lincoln cents had begun to escalate substantially.
 This only further helped drive the popularity of obtaining rare issues like the 1909-S VDB, 1909-S, 1914-D, and 1931-S Lincoln cents.

-Here’s more about the history of coins and coin collecting.
+Learn more about the history of coins and coin collecting.

-History Of The Penny As Currency Goes Back Over 1,000 Years
+History Of The Penny As Currency

 While the U.S. penny can be traced back to 1787, the history of the penny as a form of currency goes back much further in time.

-The first pennies were made all the way back in 790 A.D. — now that’s a long time ago!
+The first pennies were made all the way back in 790 A.D.
+Now, that’s a long time ago!

 Pennies are actually British in origin.
 In fact, Great Britain is actually the only country to have a denomination that is officially called the penny.

-NOTE: We in the United States have been calling our one-cent coins pennies for centuries, largely because our one-cent coin was inspired by the British penny.
+NOTE: We in the United States have been calling our one-cent coins “pennies” for centuries — largely because our one-cent coin was inspired by the British penny.
 However, the one-cent coin or cent is the official name of the coins we endearingly call pennies.